marathomas/tutorial_repo/README.md

 ## 4. Data accessibility

-This data is part of an ongoing study and is protected by copyright law, meaning that no one may reproduce, distribute, or create derivative works from it.
+All code is under MIT-license.
+Exclusive copyright applies to the audio data file (audio_please_unzip.zip), meaning that you cannot reproduce, distribute or create derivative works from it.
+See license for details.